 Playworks started as a way to make recess more productive.
 It’s an SEL program that helps students stay active and build valuable skills through play.
 Playworks, which is designed for students in Kindergarten through Grade 12, was first developed in 1995 and is now used by more than 2 million students.
 Handling conflict resolution, academic success, and developing leadership are just a few of the skills students will develop by following this social emotional curriculum.
 And judging by the number of schools that have used Playworks, it appears to be working.

 Aside from being a fun word to say out loud, Peekapak helps students develop SEL skills through language arts and learning games.
-A KIndergarten through Grade 12 curriculum, Peekapak allows students to read stories, develop their writing skills and play fun online games.
+A Kindergarten through Grade 12 curriculum, Peekapak allows students to read stories, develop their writing skills and play fun online games.
 Story-based learning is a positive way for students to develop SEL skills because they can put themselves in the characters’ shoes and decide what they would do in each situation.
 Peekapak can be completed in the classroom or remotely at home.
-Teachers will receive the analytics reports for each student to determine if the children are fully understanding each lesson.
+Teachers will receive the analytics reports for each student to determine if the children fully understand each lesson.

 CharacterStrong is a Kindergarten through Grade 12 SEL program that emphasizes both evidence-based implementation strategies and best practices.
-CharacterStrong consists of lesson plans, videos, podcasts, presentation slides, webinars and more.
-As with other SEL programs we have spoken about, costs for CharacterStrong, will depend on each school’s specific needs.
+CharacterStrong consists of lesson plans, videos, podcasts, presentation slides, webinars, and more.
+As with other SEL programs we have spoken about, costs for CharacterStrong will depend on each school’s specific needs.

 If your school district doesn’t have extra funds to purchase SEL programs, consider EVERFI.
 This free social-emotional curriculum offers digital resources for students from Kindergarten to Grade 12.
 EVERFI focuses on equipping students with self-awareness skills, conflict resolution habits, leadership qualities, and empathy toward others.
-It includes lesson plans, discussion guides, activities and individual tutorials to show kids and adults how to strengthen social and emotional skills.
+It includes lesson plans, discussion guides, activities, and individual tutorials to show kids and adults how to strengthen social and emotional skills.